rfinnie/rdserialtool/README.md

 ## Bluetooth setup

 Varies by operating system.
-If the pairing procedure asks for a PIN, enter "1234" verbatim.
+If the pairing procedure asks for a PIN, enter 1234.

 For command-line installation on Linux: